giampaolo/psutil/docs/index.rst

   utilization as a percentage for each CPU.
   First element of the list refers to first CPU, second element to second CPU and so on.
 The order of the list is consistent across calls.
+  Internally this function maintains a global map (a dict) where each key is the ID of the calling thread (`threading.get_ident`_).
+This means it can be called from different threads, at different intervals, and still return meaningful and independent results.

     >>> import psutil
     >>> # blocking